ISCC - Concept#

 A “Meaningful” Identifier#

 In traditional database systems it is recommended practice to work with surrogate keys as identifiers.
 A surrogate key is a dumb number and has no business meaning and is completely decoupled from the data it identifies.
 Uniqueness of such identifiers is guaranteed either via centralized incremental assignment by the database system or via random UUIDs which have a very low probability of collisions.
 While random UUIDs could be generated in a decentralized way, both approaches require some external authority that establishes or certifies the linkage between the identifier and the associated metadata and content.
 This is why we decided to go with a “meaningful” content and metadata derived identifier (CMDI).
 Anyone will be able to verify that a specific identifier indeed belongs to a given digital content.
 Even better, anyone can “find” the identifier for a given content without the need to consult external data sources.
 This approach also captures essential information about the media in the identifier itself, which is very useful in scenarios of machine learning and data analytics.

 A Decentralized Identifier#

-We would like our identifier standard to be registry agnostic.
+The ISCC is designed to be registry agnostic.
 This means that content identification codes can be self-issued in a decentralized and parallel fashion without the need for governance by a centralized registration agency.
 Without registration an ISCC is owned by the content and not by a person or organization.
 An unregistered ISCC is useful in cases where multiple independent parties exchange information about content.
 The CMDI approach is helpful with common issues like data integrity, validation, de-duplication and disambiguation.
 Systems that process digital content can integrate ISCC support and benefit immediately.
 The integrator does not depend on all third-parties having to assign, track and deliver ISCC codes, because those can be generated from the content itself.